bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 AKS (Azure Kubernetes Service) - free control plane - don't pay for the VMs, don't manage them, apart from some config

-> **HOT TIP:** Use specific versions of dependencies so it spins up from cache.
-The `:latest` tag will always fetch from the registry, leading to slower startup.
+<aside> **HOT TIP:** Use specific versions of dependencies so it spins up from cache.
+The `:latest` tag will always fetch from the registry, leading to slower startup.</aside>

 I'd come in to this talk with a view that I'd never need Kubernetes.
 My main takeaway was that Kubernetes doesn't mean you need huge complicated systems: